Netherlands in World War II: German invasion

 The armed forces of the Netherlands, with insufficient and outdated weapons and equipment, were caught largely unprepared.
 Much of their weaponry had not changed since the First World War.
 In particular, the Royal Netherlands Army did not have comparable armoured forces and could mount only a limited number of armoured cars and tankettes.
 The air force had only 140 aircraft, mostly outdated biplanes, 65 of which were destroyed on the first day of the campaign.

 The invading forces advanced rapidly but faced significant resistance.
 A Wehrmacht parachute assault on The Hague aimed at capturing the Dutch government, Queen Wilhelmina, and the key airfields at Ockenburg and Ypenburg was thwarted by Dutch ground forces with heavy casualties.
 This allowed the royal family and top government officials to escape to London, taking the national bullion and diamond stocks, and form a Dutch government-in-exile.
 The Dutch also succeeded in destroying significant numbers of transport aircraft that the Germans would need for their planned invasion of Britain.

 However, the German forces succeeded in crossing the Maas river in the Netherlands on the first day, which allowed the Wehrmacht to outflank the nearby Belgian Fort Ében-Émael and force the Belgian army to withdraw from the German border.

-In the eastern Netherlands, the Germans succeeded in pushing the Dutch back from the Grebbe Line, but their advance was slowed by the Dutch fortifications on the narrow Afsluitdijk Causeway that linked the northeastern and the northwestern parts of the Netherlands.
-The German forces advanced rapidly and, by the fourth day, were in control of most of the east of the country.
+The Germans quickly were in control of most of the east of the country.
+In the centre of the Netherlands, the Germans succeeded in pushing the Dutch back from the Grebbe Line, but in the north their advance was blocked by the Dutch fortifications on the narrow Afsluitdijk Causeway that linked the northeastern and the northwestern parts of the Netherlands.
+The German forces in the south advanced rapidly and, by the fourth day, 9th Panzerdivision had penetrated the Fortress Holland over the Moerdijk bridges.

 The Dutch realised that neither British nor French troops could reach the Netherlands in sufficient numbers to halt the invasion, particularly with the speed of the German advance into Belgium.